Burkina Faso fast facts

 SDGs and Paris Agreement Articles

-In Burkina Faso, PAGE is contributing towards the achievement of four SDGs (8, 9, 12, and 17) through: the provision of technical advice on the country's National Green Economy Strategy and Action Plan, harnessing strategic partnerships with key partners and enhancing green economy learning, incorporating elements of inclusive green economy into the country's industrial policy, the promotion of green employment for the youth and green economy modeling.
+In Burkina Faso, PAGE is contributing towards the achievement of SDGs 4, 6, 8, 9, 12, 13, 15 and 17 by providing technical advice on the country's National Green Economy Strategy and Action Plan, supporting the development of the National Rural Sector Programme, promoting green jobs and green industry, harnessing strategic partnerships and enhancing green economy learning.